ananyyavijay/Count-Down-/README.md

-📆 Countdown Timer
+# 📆 Countdown Timer

-A simple JavaScript countdown timer that counts down to a specific date and displays the remaining days, hours, minutes, and seconds on the page.
+A simple JavaScript countdown timer that counts down to a specific date and displays the remaining **days, hours, minutes, and seconds** on the page.

+---

-🚀 Features
+## 🚀 Features

-Real-time countdown to a specified date
+- Real-time countdown to a specified date

-Live update every second using setInterval()
+- Live update every second using `setInterval()`

-Clean and minimal JavaScript – no libraries needed
+- Clean and minimal JavaScript – no libraries needed

-Easy to customize for any event (e.g., launch, birthday, exam)
+- Easy to customize for any event (e.g., launch, birthday, exam)

+---

-🧠 How It Works
+## 🧠 How It Works

-The script uses JavaScript’s Date() object to get the current time and the target time.
+- The script uses JavaScript’s `Date()` object to get the current time and the target time.

-It calculates the difference (in milliseconds), then converts it into days, hours, minutes, and seconds.
+- It calculates the difference (in milliseconds), then converts it into **days, hours, minutes, and seconds**.

-Updates the HTML DOM every second to reflect the countdown.
+- Updates the HTML DOM every second to reflect the countdown.

+---

-🛠️ Customization
+## 🛠️ Customization

 Change the target date in this line:

-js
-Copy
-Edit
 new Date("June 26, 2025 00:00:00")

 You can style the countdown using CSS or integrate it into a larger web project.

 ✅ Use Cases
 Product launches

 Exam countdown

+Birthday reminders

+Event timers

 Birthday reminders